vojtechbrezna/FML-project-repository_GROUP5_MacroeconomicSurprises/README.md

 ## Reproducibility note

 Running `main_machine_learning_pipeline_final.py` from scratch takes several hours due to the expanding-window evaluation across 70 targets.
 The pre-computed checkpoint in `FINAL - results_final - used for interpretation, tables - FINAL/_checkpoint_noar_surpstd.pkl` is copied to `outcomes/` before re-running the plotting and summary sections to save time.

+## Methodlogy note
+The project was developed in Python using VS Code.
+Claude Code and ChatGPT Codex were used only as supplementary coding aids, mainly for debugging, syntax support, and code refinement.
+The project’s implementation, testing, and final outputs were completed and reviewed within the group project framework.